 All Directors, their spouses and eligible children may participate in the Company's merchandise discount program.
-The program provides a 20% discount for eligible nonmanagement employees and eligible retirees, and up to a 33% discount for eligible management and high-performing nonmanagement employees, eligible retirees, Directors and eligible retired Directors.
+The program provides discounts ranging from 20% for eligible nonmanagement employees up to 33% for eligible management and high-performing nonmanagement employees and Directors.
+A 40% discount is available at certain times of the year on specified merchandise.
 These discounts vary somewhat by source and type of merchandise or service.
-During the fiscal year ended February 1, 2014, All Other Compensation consisted only of merchandise discounts.
+During the fiscal year ended January 31, 2015, All Other Compensation consisted only of merchandise discounts.